kudkudak/dotfiles/README.md

 # dotfiles

-Repository for storing and sharing my configurations
+Repository for storing and sharing my configuration files and commonly used scripts